WeheliyeHashi/Syngenta_project/README.md

 This is a code for syngenta.

-##Cuda installation check
+## Cuda installation check
 Make sure a cuda 11.* is installed in your computer.

-To check which version of cuda you have simply type the follwoing on a terminal
+To check which version of cuda you have simply type the following on a terminal

 ```bash
 nvcc --version
 ```

+make sure in your .bashrc file the path and library for cuda is set

+export PATH="/home/weheliye@cscdom.csc.mrc.ac.uk/usr/local/cuda-11.4/bin:$PATH"

+export LD_LIBRARY_PATH="/home/weheliye@cscdom.csc.mrc.ac.uk/usr/local/cuda-11.4/lib64:$LD_LIBRARY_PATH"

 ## Installation